thin-edge/modbus-plugin/README.md

 ![Image](./doc/protocol.png)

 After creating the protocol, you can add a new Cloud Fieldbus Device.
-Select the Modubs Tab on your thin-edge.io and add a new tcp device.
-If you are using the Modbus Demo simulator, you need to add the IP-Address of your Docker host, as Hostnames are not supported by the UI.
+Select the Modbus Tab on your thin-edge.io and add a new tcp device.
+If you are using the Modbus Demo simulator, you need to add the IP-Address of your Docker host, as host names are not supported by the UI.

 ![Image](./doc/tcp_device.png)